rhezab/smile/docs/deploying.md

 1. **Use `git` to push changes to a branch of the repo for your project**

-In response, GitHub will
+In response, GitHub will automatically
 1. **Build your project**
 1. **Upload your files** to the [configured](/configuration) server location
-1. **Notify a bot** in the gureckislab slack (`#smile-deploy`) about the final URL of your project
+1. **Notify a bot** in the gureckislab slack (`#smile-deploy`) about the final URL of your project (or if there is an error)

 ![steps for building](/images/deploy-steps.png)

-If all of this is successful, it provides you with nearly instant feedback on putting your code in the cloud.
+This process provides you with nearly instant feedback on putting your code in the cloud.

-**That's really it.** :sweat_smile:
+**That's really it!** :sweat_smile:

 For most people this is all you need to do.
 But there is more:
 - If you have a more complex project with multiple experiments read the section on [organizing multiple versions of your experiment](#organizing-versions-of-your-experiment).